Postmodernism Won't Smash Capitalism!

 Firstly, just like Marx, he tell us how capital has transformed itself from being primarily industrial to being what he calls “informational”; just as Marx detailed the change from 18th century mercantilism to 19th century capitalist industrialism.

 Lyotard even applied Marxist modes of thought to the analysis of “informational capital”.
-That is, he talked in terms of computers maximizing the output of information from the minimum of human input; just as Marx claimed that capitalism maximized industrial/capital profit from the minimum of (paid) human input (or labour).
+That is, he talked in terms of computers maximizing the output of information from the minimum of human input; just as Marx claimed that capitalism maximised industrial/capital profit from the minimum of (paid) human input (or labour).
 In other words, every time time and labour are reduced to a minimum (when it comes to computer or informational output), the capitalist (or capitalism itself) makes a profit.

 So in certain respects Lyotard retains Marxist categories (or ways of thinking) and jettisons others.
-And why not?

 Quite simply, Lyotard substituted Marx's idea of “class consciousness” (or class ideology) with his notion of a “phrase regime”; which was most fully enunciated in his book, The Differend (1983).

 If anything, phrase regimes are very much like the “class ideas” or ideologies of each class within a capitalist society in that Lyotard argued - just like Marxists - that the aims and desires of each phrase regime are incommensurable.
-However, to Marxists, they are politically incommensurable; whereas Lyotard seemed to have believed they were also semantically incommensurable.
+However, to Marxists, they're politically incommensurable; whereas Lyotard seemed to have believed they were also semantically incommensurable.
 (This is not unlike Thomas Kuhn's new and revolutionary scientific “paradigms” vis-a-vis their predecessors.)
 This is clearly is clearly Lyotard's re-spinning of Marxist theories about the classes of capitalist society and their (politically) incommensurable ideologies.

 He writes about an exploited worker who can't do anything about her exploitation (in whichever form it manifests itself) because, in order to challenge her boss, she would have to do so in a court of law.
-And, in a pure Marxist spirit, Lyotard argues - with brutal simplicity - that she will fail simply because exploitation is, well, legal in a capitalist society.
+And, in a pure Marxist spirit, Lyotard argues - with brutal simplicity - that she will fail simply because exploitation is legal in a capitalist society.
 (Let's leave to the side what exactly Lyotard means by “exploitation” in this context.)
 Indeed the boss and the court belong to the same phrase regime (again, this is classic Marxism).
-And because of that, this female worker cannot help but fail or have her voice denied.
+And because of that, this female worker can't help but fail or have her voice denied.
 (The fact that workers often don't fail - against their bosses and otherwise - in the courts is overlooked here.)

 Lyotard moves on from this classic Marxist account of exploitation (as well as of the nature of the different ideologies and power-structures of phrase regimes) to provide an equally Marxist (partial) solution to this problem.